 Message Solution (Shutter-speed or aperture display flashes) If the subject is too bright, lower ISO sensitivity or choose a faster shutter speed or smaller aperture (higher f-number).
 If the subject is too dark, raise ISO sensitivity, use the flash, or choose a slower shutter speed or larger aperture (lower f-number).
-Keeping the zoom ring A lens with a retractable lens barrel button is button pressed, rotate attached with the lens barrel retracted.
-Keepthe zoom ring to extend the lens. ing the retractable lens barrel button pressed, rotate the zoom ring to extend the lens.
+Keeping the zoom ring button pressed, rotate the zoom ring to extend the lens.
+A lens with a retractable lens barrel button is attached with the lens barrel retracted.
+Keep- ing the retractable lens barrel button pressed, rotate the zoom ring to extend the lens.
 Check lens.
 Pictures can only be taken when a lens is attached.
 Attach a lens.
 Start-up error.
 Turn the camera off and then on again.
 Turn the camera off, remove and replace the battery, and then turn the camera on.
 The clock has been reset.
 Set the camera clock.
 No memory card.
 Turn the camera off and confirm that the card is correctly inserted.
 This memory card cannot be used.
 Card may be damaged; insert a different card.
 Use an approved card.
 Format the card.
 If the problem persists, the card may be damaged.
 Contact a Nikon-authorized service representative.
 Insert a new memory card.
 This memory card is not formatted.
 Format the memory card?
 Select Yes to format the card, or turn the camera off and insert another memory card.

-Message Solution Memory card is full.
-You may be able to record additional images if you reduce image quality or size.
+Message Solution • You may be able to record additional images Momory card is full if you reduce image quality or size.
+Memory card is full.
 Delete unwanted images.
 Insert another memory card.
 If the current folder is numbered 999 and con- tains either 999 photographs or a photograph Cannot create numbered 9999, the shutter-release button will additional folders on be disabled and no further photographs can be memory card. taken.
 Choose Yes for Reset file numbering and then either format the current memory card or insert a new memory card.
-The movie-record The movie-record button can not be used in button cannot be used d best moment capture or Motion Snapsh in this mode. modes.
-Photographs cannot be The shutter-release button can not be used to recorded in this mode. take photographs while a slow-motion movie recorded in this mode. is being recorded.
+The movie-record The movie-record button can not be used in button cannot be used best moment capture or Motion Snapshot in this mode. modes.
+Photographs cannot be The shutter-release button can not be used to recorded in this mode. take photographs while a slow-motion movie is being recorded.
 The camera's internal temperature is high.
-The Wait for the camera to cool. camera will now turn Walt for the camera to cool. off.
-Memory card contains To view pictures, insert a memory card con- no images. taining images.
+The Wait for the camera to cool. camera will now turn off.
+Memory card contains To view pictures, insert a memory card conno images. taining images.
 The file has been created or modified on a Cannot display this file. computer or different make of camera, or is corrupt.